chrisisler/ErxiDesk/README.md

 2. Sass

 ## To-do
-1. ProcessData dropdown:
-    * Summarize this process
-        - Group all processes of this name into one super process, marked with a symbol (*) somehow
-        - Display an aggregate/total memory usage sum
-        - Add a 'css-' class for this aggregate process to change text color or make it different somehow
-1. Scss:
-    * Add a "hoverable" class mixin:
-        - Adds a 1px gray border
-        - darkens or lightens text-color via variable
-        - darkens or lightens background-color via variable
-    * Add a "clickable" class mixin:
-        - Sets background-color: $blue upon hover
-1. FIX: Scrolling displaces event.clientX and event.clientY by scroll amount -- use pageX/Y ???
-1. Add ability to refresh processes (with a clean UI button)
-1. Add ability to search for running processes
-1. Right click process property title to display dropdown with option to hide that column
-1. Show total number of processes running
+- Dropdown fadein/out
+- ProcessData summarization ( needs work )
+- ProcessData multikill ( needs work )
-1. Add ability to actually kill a process in the dropdown menu
+- Add ability to actually kill a process in the dropdown menu ( needs work )
   - Add a visual notification to show pkill success/error (async?)

+- Add ability to refresh processes
+- Add ability to search for running processes
+- Show total number of processes running

-1. Fix table header for processes
+- Fix table header for processes

-1. Add button at bottom of processes table to scroll back to top
+- Add button at bottom of processes table to scroll back to top

-1. Add option to show top N elements using R.take(N)
+- Add option to show top N elements using R.take(N)

-1. Add dropdown option to hide this current process (with that unique PID) and/or hide all processes of that name (using R.whereEq or R.without)
+- Add dropdown option to HIDE this current process (with that unique PID) and/or HIDE all processes of that name (using R.whereEq or R.without)

-1. Add tabs/header
+- Add tabs/header

+- Right click process property title to display dropdown with option to hide that column